 What does it mean to receive a “foreclosure help” letter from the N.C.
 Housing Finance Agency?
 This letter is a signal that a person’s mortgage loan may be nearing foreclosure.
 The next step is to contact a HUD-approved housing counseling agency, such as Financial Pathways, and have a certified counselor explain all the options.

 How can Financial Pathways help if someone simply can no longer pay the mortgage?
 As a HUD-approved agency, we can help North Carolina residents understand the eligibility requirements and apply for NC Foreclosure Prevention Funds.
-For eligible homeowners, up to $36,000 may be available over 36 months, or a one-time payment up to $30,000 for a second mortgage.
-This money is provided on a first-come, first-served basis as long as funds are available.
+Funding is limited so homeowners are encouraged to act quickly.

 How much does it cost to get Financial Pathways’ help with foreclosure?
 We are a nonprofit, mission-based, service organization.
 Because we are supported by grants, gifts, and other contributions, we can offer our services either free or a very low cost.
 We also can waive fees in cases of hardship.